 - Value – An independent agent will find the best deals possible for you.
 If an independent agent doesn’t get you the best possible deal for what you are looking for, they face the possibility of you leaving them to get coverage elsewhere.
 And with rates ranging widely from company to company, an independent agent can search to find more options than you can on your own.

-- Knowledge – Insurance is a complicated subject, and having someone that deals with it day in and day out can benefit you.
+- Knowledge – Insurance is a complicated subject and having someone that deals with it day in and day out can benefit you.
 Every day, independent agents help people avoid pitfalls that they may not even know exist.
-For example, the Medicare Supplement Plan F is the number one selling plan because on paper it looks like it pays for all medical care that Medicare doesn’t cover.
+For example, the Medicare Supplement Plan F is the number one selling plan because on paper it looks like it pays for all the gaps in Medicare.
 Yet, when comparing coverage and costs between the Plan F and Plan G, the Plan G is already a much better value today.
-But without seeing the advantages of one plan over another every day like an independent agent does, many people who have no insurance knowledge go with what they think is best without knowing there is something better available.
+But without seeing the advantages of one plan over another every day like an independent agent does, many people who have no insurance knowledge go with what they think is best without realizing there is something better available.
 Using an independent agent can save you money.

 - Trust – You can have someone who can consult you now and into the future.

 - Claims – An independent agent can keep you from sitting on the phone for an hour trying to handle a missed claim payment to a medical facility or getting a death benefit taken care of.
-One call to your independent agent, and he or she can take care of it from there.
+One call to your independent agent and he or she can take care of it from there.
 An independent agent deals directly with the insurance company for you.
 After all, the independent agent works for you.
 We have a dedicated claims department to help you deal with any claims that may slip through.